ferm10n/morpheus/README.md

 ## Getting started

 * Nodejs ~10.14.1, and g++ are required
-* Clone this repo and run `npm i`
-* Replace strandtest.ino with your sketch.
-  * make sure to update the properties of `config` in **main.js** accordingly.
-They should be self-explanitory.
+* in the arduino project, run `npm init -y` to create a package.json
+* `npm i git+https://github.com/ferm10n/morpheus.git` to add morpheus module
+* add `"start": "morpheus"` to the "scripts" part of your package.json
+* create morpheus-config.js
 * `npm start`. this will compile and run your arduino sketch.
-  * depending on what special arduino functions your sketch uses, you might need to implement them in **Adafruit_NeoPixel_mock.h**.
-I put some of the common ones in there already but this is the most likely place for things to fail when switching to a new sketch.
+  * depending on what special arduino functions your sketch uses, you might need to write mocks for them.
+I put some of the common ones in there already but this is the most likely thing to fail when switching to a new sketch.
 * implement `onDataSegment()` in **public/index.js**.
 See the example there for details.
 This gets called for every update to the LED outputs.
 * open your browser to http://localhost:8080

 ## Transactions

-* start cp
+* morpheus compiles and starts cp (child process)
-* cp runs setup()
+* cp runs arduino function setup()
   * we expect all the instances of LED strips have been initialized after this
 * before loop() starts, cp writes LED strip info to node
   * first line is how many strips N (string)